ckeditor/ckeditor5-demos/wproofreader/README.md

 cd ckeditor5-demos/wproofreader && yarn
 ```

-3. Open the `wproofreader/index.js` file and add update the values of the `WEB_SPELL_CHECKER_LICENSE_KEY` variable.
+3. Open the `wproofreader/index.js` file and update the values of the `WEB_SPELL_CHECKER_LICENSE_KEY` variable.
 Without this, the spell checker will not be enabled.

 4. Start the demo: